William Heneker: First World War

-Heneker's next appointment was to the command of the 8th Division, which he led from 9 December 1916 until March 1919, in succession to Major General Havelock Hudson.
-As a result of new position he was promoted to temporary major general, having risen from lieutenant colonel to temporary major general in twenty-nine months.
-He was promoted to substantive major general on 3 June 1917, commensurate with his new responsibilities.
+Heneker's next appointment was to the command of the 8th Division, "a Regular Army formation", becoming its third and final commander of the war.
+He would serve as the division's GOC from 9 December 1916 until March 1919, becoming the twelfth longest serving British divisional commander in the BEF by the war's end.
+He took over from Major General Havelock Hudson, "an Indian Army cavalry officer with some expertise as an administrative staff officer".
+As a result of new position he was promoted to temporary major general, having risen from lieutenant colonel to temporary major general in twenty-nine months of war, "during ten of which he had been hors de combat".
+He was promoted to substantive major general on 3 June 1917, commensurate with his new responsibilities, as a result of "distinguished service in the Field".

 Despite a tenacious defence during the 1918 German spring offensive, Major General Heneker's division was overrun at the First Battle of Villers-Bretonneux.
 Fortunately Sir Thomas William Glasgow's 13th Brigade (Australia), and Harold Elliott's 15th Brigade (Australia), managed to recapture the location on 25 April 1918, and this feat of arms was later described by Lieutenant General Sir John Monash, commander of the Australian Corps, as the turning point of the war.

-For his war service, Heneker was made a Companion of the Order of the Bath in January 1918, Commandeur of the Legion of Honour in 1918, and a Knight Commander of the Order of the Bath in 1919.
+For his war service, Heneker was made a Companion of the Order of the Bath in January 1918, Commander of the French Legion of Honour in 1918, and a Knight Commander of the Order of the Bath in 1919.

 Post-war

 Formal group photograph of British and French officers and commissioners outside the house of the Commander-in-Chief Allied Armies of Occupation, Marienberg, 1919 or 1920.
 Major General Heneker is stood in the second row on the extreme left, behind Lieutenant General Sir Thomas Morland.

 Following the armistice on 11 November 1918, Heneker remained in service with the British Army during the occupation of the Rhineland.
 His division held a portion of the bridgehead east of Cologne, Germany from March to October 1919, after which he took command of a new formation, the Independent Division, Rhine Army, which he commanded from October 1919 to February 1920.
 Heneker commanded the Rhine Garrison at Cologne beginning in March 1920.

 In 1921, Heneker served as commander of the Inter-Allied Commission of Management in Upper Silesia, stabilizing the borders between Germany and Poland.
 He gave up this assignment in July 1922.
 He was then, later that month, made GOC 3rd Division at Salisbury Plain, an appointment he held until 1926.
 He was promoted to lieutenant general in April that year and in 1928 he returned to India, where he was appointed GOC-in-chief, Southern Command, India.

-He was promoted to full general in March 1931.
+Heneker was promoted to full general in March 1931.
 He vacated his appointment as GOC-in-C on 22 March 1932, and was placed on half-pay from the following day before retiring from the army on 16 April 1932.